QuakedK/Oneclick/Unsupported Features.md

 ___

-# (Opera/Opera GX)

-The Opera appears to break, my assumption would be a tied driver or service being disabled causes the issue.
-Whatever Opera relys on might be dumb, as almost any other browser works fine!

-___

 # (Razer Apps)

 Razor apps have been reported to break and not work like razer synapse.
 ___

-# (Bluetooth)

-Natively Oneclick disables Bluetooth, but most Bluetooth devices with usb dongles allow for use and connection even after Oneclick.
-If your device has no dongle and requires full wireless connection I would not recommend using Oneclick.
-The process of reverting Bluetooth is long and tedious, requiring you to enable a lot of disabled services basically making the debloat aspect of Oneclick useless.
-___

-# (Wifi)

-Natively Oneclick disables Wifi, but it can simply be turned on by running the Wifi Fixer in the End/Extras section of Oneclick.
-You can also directly download the [Wifi Fixer](https://github.com/QuakedK/Downloads/blob/main/Wifi%20Fixer%20V3.0.bat) here!
-Still having issues with wifi?
-Read [Oneclick Fixes](https://github.com/QuakedK/Oneclick/blob/main/Help/Oneclick%20Fixes.md#wi-fi)!

-___

-# (VPN)

-Oneclick disables services that mess with VPN connection, Vpn's/Apps like Exitlag and Cloudflare Warp are affected.

-VPN connection might get restored by running the [Wifi Fixer](https://github.com/QuakedK/Downloads/blob/main/Wifi%20Fixer%20V3.0.bat).
+# (Opera Browser/Possible Obscure Browsers)

+The Opera browser appears to break, my assumption would be a tied driver or service being disabled causes the issue.
+Whatever Opera relys on might be dumb, as almost any other browser works fine!

 ___

 # (Snipping Tool)